leap-stc/ChaosBench/website/leaderboard.md

 Learn more about the metrics [here](https://leap-stc.github.io/ChaosBench/metrics.html) and access the complete metrics across variables [here](https://huggingface.co/datasets/LEAP/ChaosBench/tree/main/logs).
 Unless stated, all results are evaluated for the year 2022.

 ## Deterministic Models
 Deterministic models make a single (control) forecast.
-This method is particularly sensitive to intiial condition, and is therefore not recommended for long-term chaotic prediction such as in the S2S case.
+This method is particularly sensitive to initial condition, and is therefore not recommended for long-term chaotic prediction, such as in the S2S case.

 <iframe src="https://htmlpreview.github.io/?https://raw.githubusercontent.com/leap-stc/ChaosBench/main/website/html/control.html" width="100%" height="600px" frameborder="0"></iframe>

 ## Ensemble Models
-Ensemble models make multiple forecasts (members) at a time to give us a range of likely future outcomes.
-This (plus a well-dispersed ensemble) is particularly important for S2S forecasting.
+Ensemble models make multiple forecasts (members) at a time to give us a collection of possible future outcomes.
+This (plus a well-dispersed ensemble) is particularly important for skillful S2S forecasting.

 <iframe src="https://htmlpreview.github.io/?https://raw.githubusercontent.com/leap-stc/ChaosBench/main/website/html/ensemble.html" width="100%" height="600px" frameborder="0"></iframe>